jackc/tern/README.markdown

 Code packages have access to data variables defined in your configuration file as well as functions provided by [Sprig](http://masterminds.github.io/sprig/).

-It is recommended but not required for each code package to be installed into its own PostgreSQL schema.
-This schema could be determined by environment variable as part of a blue / green deployment process.
+Each code package is installed into its own PostgreSQL schema.
+The schema name is determined by the directory name.
+Any existing schema by that name will be dropped.

 ## Template Tips